ErpNetDocs/tech/modules/logistics/wms/how-it-works/warehouse-policies.md

 # Warehouse policies

-Warehouse Policies is a hierarchical system for applying policies to warehouse operations.
+Warehouse policies is a hierarchical system for applying policies to warehouse operations.

 # Policy kind